andres-cruz/JSON-api/README.md

-# todo list app
+# to-do list REST API
-A simple todo list app built with Node.js, Express.js, MongoDB and jQuery
+A simple to-do list RESTful API built with Node.js, Express.js and MongoDB.
+It also uses a UI built with jQuery.